nealrs/wwalexa/readme.md

 ## Emailing in Updates

-I also built an endpoint using Mailgun so that approved users can EMAIL in their audio updates as well.
-I suppose you could comment all of the email code out, but it's kind of neat.
+I also built an endpoint using Mailgun so that approved users can _email_ in audio files.
+Why?
+Because maybe you are some master podcaster and already have a workflow to record & master your audio.

 Message format:

-1. Subject line should be a date in `YYYY-MM-DD` format
+1. Subject line should be a date in `YYYY-MM-DD` format.
-2. Message should include a _single_ mp3 attachment and nothing else.
+2. Message must include a _single_ mp3 attachment and nothing else.
-3. Message body will be ignored
+3. Everything else in the email will be ignored.

 Approved emailers should receive success/failure confirmation.